 Nomada Container Hotel – This is where we stayed.
 Rooms include a kitchen.
 It’s quiet and in the center of the city.
 Best of all, they have a large parking lot for your vehicle.
 The maximum height restriction to enter the lot is ~2.9 meters.
 So, we fit with our Ford Transit high-roof.

 Importing Your Vehicle in Cartagena, Colombia

 If you are shipping your vehicle from Panama, you will likely be picking up your vehicle in Cartagena, Colombia.

 Just as in Panama, it is considerably easier to hire the services of an import agent to take care of all the paperwork for you.
 Not only that, but these agents also have valuable relationships with customs and port employees to expedite the release of your vehicle from the port.

-If you hired a shipping agent in Panama, very likely they will already introduce to you their contact in Cartagena to help you import your vehicle.
+If you hire a shipping agent in Panama, they will likely introduce you to their contact in Cartagena to help you import your vehicle.

 If not, we recommend using Ana Rodriguez.
 Ana was our import agent and was professional, friendly, and knowledgeable about the import process.
 You can contact Ana by: